gragra33/Blazing.Mediator/src/samples/OpenTelemetry/OpenTelemetryExample/README.md

 1. **Port Conflicts**: Ensure ports 5000-5001 and 7000-7001 are available
 2. **HTTPS Certificates**: Run `dotnet dev-certs https --trust` if needed
 3. **Build Errors**: Clean and rebuild with `dotnet clean && dotnet build`
+4. **SignalR Connection Issues**: Check CORS configuration and firewall settings

 ### Telemetry Not Appearing

 1. Check the console output for telemetry exports
 2. Verify OpenTelemetry health at `/telemetry/health`
-3. Ensure the service is properly configured in `appsettings.json`
+3. Ensure the service is properly configured
+4. Check the live metrics endpoint `/telemetry/live-metrics`
+5. Verify Blazing.Mediator telemetry is enabled

 ### API Connectivity Issues

 1. Verify the API server is running and accessible
 2. Check the client configuration for correct API base URL
 3. Test API endpoints directly via Swagger UI or HTTP file
+4. Check streaming endpoints at `/api/streaming/health`

 ## Learn More